-Suzano understands that it has an important role to play not only in supporting economic development but also in promoting social transformation over 200 municipalities where it operates.
-This is why, with civil society organizations and other agents in these locations, we create income generation programs and seek to influence processes and public policies, strengthening local sustainable businesses that are part of the culture of each region.
+Suzano understands that it has a key role to play not only in supporting economic development, but also in promoting social transformation in the over 200 municipalities in which it operates.
+That is why, together with civil society organizations and other players in these locations, we create income generation programs and seek to influence processes and public policies, strengthening local sustainable businesses that are part of the culture of each region.

-We used the global monetary poverty reference adopted by the World Bank and ratified by IBGE, of 5.50 USD per day or 475 BRL per month of per capita family income (2021).
+We used the global monetary poverty reference adopted by the World Bank and ratified by the Brazilian Institute of Geography and Statistics (IBGE), of US$ 5.50 per day or BRL 486 per month of per capita family income (2022) ³.
 The calculation uses the average monthly income, understood as the total income of household residents from work and other sources of income generation, divided by the number of residents.

-Expand the scope³ of our income generation programs aiming to lift people out of poverty⁴, taking into consideration the levels of economic development and social transformation achieved in the regions where we operate.
+Expand the scope¹ of our income generation programs aiming to lift people out of poverty², taking into consideration the levels of economic development and social transformation achieved in the regions where we operate.

 Number of people lifted out of poverty line

-- Aiming at greater transparency and alignment of procedures, we have adjusted the goal horizon for the period from 2020 to 2030.
-This does not mean that Suzano has not lift people out of poverty line before.
-It means that, for the governance and purpose of the target, the removals will be accounted for as of 2020 (the year the target was released), enabling a more effective evaluation and monitoring of its results in terms of poverty eradication, and making the target more ambitious.
+- Aiming at greater transparency and alignment of procedures, we adjusted the goal horizon from 2020 to 2030.
+This does not mean that Suzano has not removed people from the poverty line before.
+It only means that, for the governance and effect of the target, the removals will be accounted for as of 2020 (the year the target is announced), enabling a more effective evaluation and monitoring of its results in terms of poverty eradication and making the target more ambitious.